explodes/ezfacebook/README.md

 * WORKING BETA *

-The purpose of this package is to make facebook integration with:
+The purpose of this package is to make facebook integration easy WITHOUT having to make your whole app depend on this package.

+This package makes facebook integration easy for all kinds of web sites:

-- Web sites
+- Web Applications
-- Page Tabs
+- Facebook Page Tabs
-- Facebook App Pages
+- Facebook Applications

 Included in the suite are: